g-leech/argmin-gravitas/_posts/2024-06-29-against-phds.markdown

 - Is it secretly adaptive?
 What latent function does the details serve?
 Selection for academia: incredible patience; ability to stomach bureaucracy, and to perpetuate it; willingness to submit to arbitrary rules.
 - Knowledge of facts and citation chains does not in fact mean thought
 - I'm revolted whenever I see someone use "Dr" as a power grab, as is common on Twitter.
 I'm aware of the arguments about the title fortifying unjustly ignored or disparaged groups.
-But to address injustice with a famously class-imbalanced marshmallow test is like
+But to address injustice with a famously class-imbalanced marshmallow test...
 - shitty desk space, not great home space, not great separation of work and life
 - [Why PhD Students are Lonelier than Retirees](https://www.interconnects.ai/p/why-phd-students-are-lonelier-than-retirees-ea2ab4cf78e)